microbiome/course_2021_radboud/alpha.md

 This section demonstrates how alpha diversity indices are calculated.

-Alpha diversity is a quantity that measures diversity of taxa in one sample.
+Alpha diversity is a quantity that measures diversity of taxa in within the sample.
 Higher numbers of unique taxa, and more even abundance distributions within a sample yield larger values for alpha diversity.

-Alpha diversity is an important quantity in microbiome research.
+Alpha diversity is an important quantity in a microbiome research.
 The mia package provides access to a wide variety of alpha diversity indices.
 As an example, we show how to calculate Shannon and Faith diversity indices.

 Shannon index reflects how many different taxa there are and how evenly they are distributed within a sample.
 Faith index additionally takes